-According to Kitchin (2014), big data is defined as huge volume of structured and unstructured data.
-Boyd and Crawford (2012) have defined big data as cultural, technological and scholarly phenomenon while Fan, Han and Liu (2014) have defined big data as the ocean of information.
+According to Kitchin (2014) Big data is defined as huge volume of structured and unstructured data.
+Boyd and Crawford (2012) have defined big data's cultural, technological and scholarly phenomenon while Fan, Han, & Liu (2014) have defined big data as the ocean of information.

-Five Vs of Big Data
+5 Vs of Big Data

-While the term "big data" is relatively new, the act of gathering and storing large amounts of data is characterized by five Vs (Jeble, Kumari, & Patil, 2016):
+While the term "big data" is relatively new, the act of gathering and storing large amounts of data is characterized by 5 Vs (Jeble, Kumari, & Patil, 2016)

-Volume - Organizations collect data from a variety of sources, including business transactions, social media and information from sensor or machine-to-machine data.
+Volume: Organizations collect data from a variety of sources, including business transactions, social media and information from sensor or machine-to-machine data.
 In the past, storing it would've been a problem - but new technologies (such as Hadoop) have eased the burden.

-Velocity - Data stream in at an unprecedented speed and must be dealt with in a timely manner.
-Radio Frequency Identification (RFID) tags, sensors and smart metering are driving the need to deal with torrents of data in near real time.

-Variety - Data come in all types of formats - from structured, numeric data in traditional databases to unstructured text documents, email, video, audio, stock ticker data and financial transactions.
+Velocity: Data streams in at an unprecedented speed and must be dealt with in a timely manner.
+Radio Frequency Identification (RFID) tags, sensors and smart metering are driving the need to deal with torrents of data in near-real time.
+Variety: Data comes in all types of formats - from structured, numeric data in traditional databases to unstructured text documents, email, video, audio, stock ticker data and financial transactions.

-At Statistical Analysis System (SAS), two additional dimensions are considered when it comes to big data:
+At Statistical Analysis System (SAS), two additional dimensions is considered when it comes to big data:

-Veracity - In addition to the increasing velocities and varieties of data, data flows can be highly inconsistent with periodic peaks.
+Variability: In addition to the increasing velocities and varieties of data, data flows can be highly inconsistent with periodic peaks.
 Is something trending in social media?
 Daily, seasonal and event-triggered peak data loads can be challenging to manage.
 Even more so with unstructured data.

-Value - Today's data come from multiple sources, which make them difficult to link, match, cleanse and transform data across systems.
-However, it's necessary to connect and correlate relationships, hierarchies and multiple data linkages or data can quickly spiral out of control for social and economic outcomes.
+Veracity: Today's data comes from multiple sources, which makes it difficult to link, match, cleanse and transform data across systems.
+However, it's necessary to connect and correlate relationships, hierarchies and multiple data linkages or data can quickly spiral out of control.

-Big data and business analytics are conceived to provide a platform for academicians and practitioners to identify and explore the solutions to various problems in society, environment and industry using advance analytic tools.
-Business x Preface analytics is the process of converting data into insights (Xavier, Srinivasan, & Thamizhvanan, 2011).
+Big Data and Business Analytics is conceived to provide a platform for academicians and practitioners to identify and explore the solutions to various problems in society, environment and industry using advance analytic tools.
+Business analytics is the process of converting data into insights (Xavier, Srinivasan, & Thamizhvanan, 2011).
 It is "the extensive use of data, statistical and quantitative analysis, explanatory and predictive models, and fact-based management to drive decisions and actions."
 With the increase in the availability of data, analytics has now become a major element in both the top line and the bottom line of any organization.
 However, the rate of absorption of analytics in decision-making is slow.
 This is due to the fact that there are several ambiguities in the definition and scope of analytics (Jeble, Kumari, Venkatesh, & Singh, 2019).
 An effective use of analytics must grow with time and experience in most individuals.
 There is much more in analytics besides descriptive data collection and reporting.
-By 2025, there will be an increasing need for more data analytics to be involved in business.
+By 2025 there will be an increasing need for more data analytics to be involved in business.
 Effective performance management analytics is an integration of IT-based solutions, management accounting applications and analytical methods.
-Therefore, descriptive, predictive and prescriptive analytics are essential for any business.
+Therefore descriptive, predictive and prescriptive analytics are essential for any business.